 5. Email your Citizens Panel and mailing list

-Emails are a great way to promote an online consultation as it only takes a couple of clicks for the recipient to access the Budget Simulator or pass it on.
+Emails are a great way to promote things as it only takes a couple of clicks for the recipient to access the Simulator or pass it on.
 Citizens Panels and mailing lists are fantastic - they both represent a pool of actively engaged individuals who have opted-in to being contacted for information about their council's actions.

 6. Change your email signature

-Add a link to the Budget Simulator in your email signature - an easy win!
+Add a link to the Simulator in your email signature - an easy win!

 7. Distribute flyers to Council tenants, local voluntary and charity organisations, visitors to local libraries and Parish Councils

 Any location where local residents congregate offers an opportunity for engagement.
-By distributing a small leaflet detailing that a budget consultation is being held, where they can access it and why they might want to contribute, you can boost the number and diversity of respondents.
+By distributing a small leaflet sharing information about the Simulator, where they can access it and why they might want to contribute, you can boost the number and diversity of respondents.

 Worcester CC Flyer 2013